fareen341/Django-notes/README.md

 Base Class-Based Views / Base View<br>
 Generic Class-Based Views / Generic View<br>

+To understand more on class based views follow: https://www.dennisivy.com/post/django-class-based-views/#:~:text=So%20what%20are%20class%20based,make%20our%20application%20more%20DRY.

 Advantages:<br>
 1)Organization of code related to specific HTTP methods(GET, POST, etc) can be addressed by seperate methods instead of conditional branching.<br>
 2)Can use inheritance.<br>